 Depending on how many emails you need to send, the native mass email function may not be the solution for you.
 Salesforce limits you to 1,000 emails in a mass email blast per day.
 The “Day” is defined by Salesforce as a 24 hour period based on Greenwich Mean Time (GMT) – not your local time.
+(Using the API or Apex, you can send single emails to a maximum of 5,000 emails per day).
 Furthermore there are governor limits on how many emails you can send out in a single “blast” based on your edition of Salesforce.
 If you are running the Professional Edition of Salesforce, that’s 250 emails in a single blast, or if you are running Enterprise Edition, 500.
 For those lucky folks on Unlimited Edition, you can send 1,000 emails in a single blast.
 The native mass email function is only available in Professional, Enterprise, Unlimited, and Developer Editions.
 So, if you have 4,000 emails that you need to send and you’re running Professional Edition, you’ll have to break up your email list into 16 blasts of 250 emails each, and schedule them to be sent out in 4 blasts of 250 emails a day for 4 days.

 Quickly you start to understand why many companies use a third party email service provider (ESP) to send their mass emails in order to get around these governor limits.
 Why would Salesforce put these constraints in place?
 It’s all about ensuring email deliverability from their servers to your customers.
 Salesforce doesn’t want a rogue customer sending out tens of thousands of inappropriate emails that result in ISPs (Internet Service Providers) getting a lot of their end-users flagging emails sent from Salesforce as SPAM, which can get a Salesforce server blacklisted by that ISP.
 If that happens, any Salesforce customer on that server won’t be able to send emails communications to recipients at that ISP.